 - Can improvements be made to your existing range without incurring the significant cost?

 6. Develop new products and services

 - Have you done any research to find out what your customers need?

 - Are you able to develop a quick prototype first before committing to further investment?

 - Does your staff have the right skills to support the projected growth?

-- Have you considered additional training of existing staff or apprenticeships?
+- Have you considered the additional training of existing staff or apprenticeships?